 Adrienne holds dual certification in dog training.
 In 2010, after undergoing 219 hours of apprehentship under a master dog trainer, she got certified by the Italian Association for Dog Trainers and Canine Consultants.
 After giving classes in basic and advanced obedience and spending the summer teaching Canine Musical Freestyle, she then obtained certification by the Certification Council for Professional Dog Trainers (CPDT-KA)

 She is a force-free trainer, focusing on the rewarding world of positive reinforcement training and gentle behavior modification techniques.
-CCPDT requires her to continue her education, so she is often attending seminars to keep up-to-date with the latest dog training and behavior modification trends.
+CCPDT requires her to continue her education, so she is often attending courses to keep up-to-date with the latest dog training and behavior modification trends.
+Her membership with the Pet Professional Guild (PPG) and the International Association of Animal Behavior Consultants (IAABC) helps ensure she's in the loop with the latest methods.

 Adrienne has attended a college course on canine theriogenology from University of Minnesota and a course on dog emotion and cognition from Duke University.
 In 2015, she enrolled in an academically advanced science-based program and is working her way towards an accredited diploma in canine behavior science.
 In 2018, she has completed two courses on Hospice and End-of Life Care for Dogs.

 Sinced 2005, Adrienne has been a published dog blogger and writer for several publications.
-Her work has appeared on USA Today, Daily Puppy, Nest Pets, Paw Nation and several print publications such as Every Dog magazine and the APDT Chronicle of the Dog.
+Her work has appeared on USA Today, Daily Puppy, Nest Pets, Reader's Digest and several print publications such as Every Dog magazine and the APDT Chronicle of the Dog.

 Adrienne lives in Arizona with her beloved Rottweilers, Petra and Kaiser.
 She has worked on earning titles in Rally obedience and Canine Musical Freestyle.
 She also owns 15 chicken, which by the way, are also clicker trained!